-Ben Sanderson, an alcoholic Hollywood screenwriter who lost everything because of his drinking, arrives in Las Vegas to drink himself to death.
+Ben Sanderson, a Hollywood screenwriter who lost everything because of his alcoholism, arrives in Las Vegas to drink himself to death.
 There, he meets and forms an uneasy friendship and non-interference pact with prostitute Sera.

 89 of 105 people found this review helpful.

 Was this review helpful to you?